 - Double chocolate cookies - chocolate comes in two ways: melted dark chocolate in the cookie dough and dark chocolate chunks (plus chocolate from the coated espresso beans too!).

-- Double coffee flavour - there's espresso powder right in the cookie dough and dark chocolate covered espresso beans.
+- Double coffee flavor - there's espresso powder right in the cookie dough and dark chocolate covered espresso beans.

 INGREDIENTS FOR CHOCOLATE ESPRESSO COOKIES

-- Pure vanilla extract - vanilla will elevate the chocolate and coffee flavours.
+- Pure vanilla extract - vanilla will elevate the chocolate and coffee flavors.
 I like this Madagascar Bourbon Vanilla extract.

 - All purpose flour - regular unbleached all-purpose flour makes the best cookies.